openvinotoolkit/training_extensions/docs/source/explanation/additional_features/auto_configuration.rst

         $ otx build --train-data-root <path_to_data_root>

 Moreover, our dataset can have no train/val splits at all.
 The Datumaro manager integrated into OTX will handle it on its own.
-It will recognize the task by analizing the dataset and if there is no splits for the validation - Datumaro will do random auto-split, memorizing this split to further use it with ``otx eval`` and ``otx optimize``.
+It will recognize the task by analyzing the dataset and if there is no splits for the validation - Datumaro will do a random auto-split, memorizing this split to further use it with ``otx eval`` and ``otx optimize``.

 .. note::

     Currently, Datumaro auto-split feature supports 3 formats: `Imagenet <https://www.image-net.org/>`_  (multi-class classification), `COCO <https://cocodataset.org/#format-data>`_ (detection) and `Cityscapes <https://openvinotoolkit.github.io/datumaro/docs/formats/cityscapes/>`_ (semantic segmentation).

-After dataset preparation the training will be started with the middle-sized template to achieve a competitive accuracy preserving fast inference.
+After dataset preparation, the training will be started with the middle-sized template to achieve competitive accuracy preserving fast inference.

 .. note::